Puget Sound Restoration Fund

 Engage people in growing food on the beach in order to provide tasty incentives for good stewardship practices.

 Recover native species that have lost breeding populations, maintain genetic diversity, and conduct research on the effect of changing seawater conditions.

 Enhance shellfish resources in the

 Restore.
 Renew.
 Recover.

-Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound.
+Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound through on-the-ground projects.
 We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining us.
 The populations we rebuild to achieve that vision – oysters, abalone, kelp – are key to maintaining ecosystem health.
 The community shellfish farms we've launched are designed to spur clean water efforts and re-forge connections between people and resources.

 News and Events